cosimini/stm32_without_IDE_tests/readme.md

 - [X] Try to use the serial interface
 - [ ] Use DMA controller
 - [ ] Write proper initialization
+- [ ] Use OpenOCD for debugging too

 ## Useful commands
  - st-util: Conect to the hardware and listen for gdb